deeper-cloud/support-site/src/content/questions/how-to-place-order.md

-# How to Place an Order
+# How to place an order

----
+instructions on how to finalize an order using our point-of-sale system.

 1. On the menu screen of your POS, any unoccupied table is represented by a numbered, white square.
 Assign the appropriate table to the guests you are seating by tapping on its icon.

 2. When a pop-up screen appears, choose the number of guests who are seated at the selected table.